thycotic/privman-docs/install/antivirus-exclusions.md

 [priority]: # (1502)
 # Anti Virus Exclusions

-For Privilege Manager users we recommend several antivirus exclusions to maintain application performance and integrity.
+For Privilege Manager users, we recommend several antivirus exclusions to maintain application performance and integrity.
 These guidelines apply to both real time and on-demand antivirus scanning.

 ## Directories